gabrielegilardi/ANFIS/README.md

 The ANFIS has a layout of [2, 2, 2] and 82 variables.

-Correlation predicted/actual values: 0.883 (training), 0.871 (test).
+Predicted/actual correlation values: 0.883 (training), 0.871 (test).

 ### Multi-class classification problem example: wine